logeeker/VR-Observatory/README.md

 * We use Google Drive to host our documentation

 File Repository: [Google Drive](mailto:u5767037@anu.edu.au "Email Seng for access")
-* Email Seng to gain access
+* Email Seng for access
 * We also use Google Drive to host our files
 * This Repository won't be made publicly available because of the copyright issues